stemey/baucis/README.md

         return Backbone.sync(method, model, options);
       }

-`baucis.rest` will accept arrays, hashes, or single `Schema` objects.
-An example with require-index:

-    var schemata = requireindex('./schemata');
-    app.use('/api/v1', baucis.rest(schemata));

-Use middleware for security, etc.  Middleware is plain old Connect middleware, so it can be used with pre-existing modules like passport.
-Set the middleware metadata to a function or array of functions.
+Use middleware for security, etc.  Middleware is plain old Connect middleware, so it can be used with pre-existing modules like `passport`.
+For example, set the `all` option to add middleware to be called before all the model's API routes.

-    Vegetable.metadata({
+    baucis.rest({
+      schema: Vegetable,
       singular: 'vegetable',
-      middleware: function(request, response, next) {
+      all: function (request, response, next) {
         if (request.isAuthenticated()) return next();
         return response.send(401);
       }